onnela-lab/forest/pine/powrep/README.md

 ___
 #### Doze

-Doze was originally introduced in [Android 6.0](https://developer.android.com/about/versions/marshmallow/android-6.0-changes.
-This implementation appears in all subsequent versions of Android, and is sometimes referred to as "Deep Doze."
-It is a power-saving state initiated when all of the following conditions have been met for some period of time:
+Doze was originally introduced in [Android 6.0](https://developer.android.com/about/versions/marshmallow/android-6.0-changes).
+This original implementation appears in all subsequent versions of Android, and is sometimes referred to as "Deep Doze."
+It is a power-saving state initiated when these three conditions have been met for some period of time:

 1. The device is unplugged,
 2. The device is stationary,
 3. The screen is off.

-A second, less restrictive version of Doze was has been implemented since [Android 7.0](https://developer.android.com/about/versions/nougat/android-7.0-changes).
+A second, less restrictive version of Doze has been implemented since [Android 7.0](https://developer.android.com/about/versions/nougat/android-7.0-changes).
 This state is sometimes called "Light Doze," and it may be initiated when only conditions (1) and (3) are met.
 For example, a phone may enter Light Doze if it is carried in a pocket while the user is walking.

 [ACTION\_DEVICE\_IDLE\_MODE\_CHANGED]()